WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 # Introduction

-To satisfy the use cases in {{?I-D.yasskin-webpackage-use-cases}}, this document proposes a new bundling format to group HTTP resources.
+To satisfy the use cases in {{?I-D.yasskin-wpack-use-cases}}, this document proposes a new bundling format to group HTTP resources.
 Several of the use cases require the resources to be signed: that's provided by bundling signed exchanges ({{?I-D.yasskin-http-origin-signed-responses}}) rather than natively in this